Jacksonville Legal Separation Lawyer

 What You Should Know Before Agreeing to a Legal Separation

 Legal separations may not cost as much as a divorce, but they can.
 You and your attorney will attempt to reach agreements with your spouse and their attorney concerning contentious issues such a custody, visitation, child support, and alimony.
 Once you’ve made these agreements, if you decide to move forward with a divorce, you will need to draw up new agreements for the divorce.
 It may not take as much time to prepare, but it’s extra money in terms of court fees and filing.

 While legal separation might make sense for some couples, the majority of couples may save money heading straight into divorce.
 It really depends on your personal situation.
 Separation and then divorce will cost more money than a mediated divorce would.

 On the other hand, some find that separation is exactly what they need.
 Let’s face it, life sometimes gets in the way and we lose sight of what was once important to us.
 Finances, kids, and other obligations won’t go away during a separation.
 But for some, the separation adds perspective on what a couple truly needs to change in order to forward happily.
 Sometimes that’s a divorce, but sometimes, it isn’t.

 Call Experienced Jacksonville Legal Separation Lawyer Sam Jubran Today

 Our office can be the helping hand you and your children need to make the process a smooth and successful one.
 In case a divorce is decided upon in the coming years, the custody agreement will be re-evaluated through mediation.
 Negotiating and advocating the equitable division of property and navigating issues such as child custody and child support during a legal separation and after a divorce can be complex and may require extensive analysis.
-The Jacksonville Legal Separation attorneys at the Law Office of A. Sam Jubran, P.A. have the financial experience, knowledge and compassion to ensure that your the interests of your family are protected.
+The Jacksonville legal separation attorneys at the The Law Office of A. Sam Jubran, P.A. have the financial experience, knowledge and compassion to ensure that your the interests of your family are protected.